USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch07_model_outputs.md

 This optional 2-D or 3-D CCTM diagnostic file contains instantaneous information at the end of the hour for each model hour on the geometric mean diameters, geometric standard deviations, bulk densities, 2nd moments and 3rd moments for the lognormal modes.
 It also includes the fraction of each mode that contributes to PM1, PM2.5, and PM10 and the AMS transmission factor for each mode.
 Many diagnostics relating to heterogenous chemistry are provided including the N<sub>2</sub>O<sub>5</sub> reaction probability, the ClNO<sub>2</sub> reaction yield, and the IEPOX uptake coefficient.
 Units for all variables are specified in the output file.
-The number of layers in this output file is determined by the setting of the CONC_BLEV_ELEV environment variable.
-This file is only created if the CTM_APMDIAG environment variable is set to Y (Default is N).
+The number of layers in this output file is determined by the setting of the CONC_BLEV_ELEV environment variable in the RunScript.
+This file is only created if the CTM_APMDIAG environment variable in the RunScript is set to Y (Default is N).

 <a id=apmdiag></a>
 ### CCTM_APMDIAG: average hourly aerosol diagnostics file